 Solution: Ship on an angle

-In the past there has been three options, the Canted Cradle Only, Canted Cradle with Top Box and the Canted Cradle with Removable Top Box but this San Diego crating manufacturer has created a fourth option.
+In the past there have been three options, the Canted Cradle Only, Canted Cradle with Top Box and the Canted Cradle with Removable Top Box but this San Diego crating manufacturer has created a fourth option.

 Valley Box designed a way to eliminate the cost of wide load shipment difficulties, check out our Collapsible Canted Cradle!